 Hard Rock Cafe Inc. is a food service, hospitality, and gaming business originally focused on operating casual dining restaurants.
 Founded in London in 1971, the company developed its brand through the themed restaurant experience.
 Customers are typically greeted with an ambiance of rock and roll.
 The company experienced significant growth and expansion in the 1990s.
 Today, Hard Rock Cafe is diversified, with operations in the food service (themed restaurants) industry, gaming (casino) industry, and hospitality (hotel) industry.
 The company has also achieved global status, with restaurants, hotels, and casinos in more than 70 countries.
 In 2007, the Seminole Tribe of Florida bought the company.
 At that point, the Hard Rock Cafe Inc. headquarters were moved to Orlando, Florida.
 This business case is an example of how the differentiation generic strategy can support business development.
 Also, this case of Hard Rock Cafe sheds light on the importance of effective operations management to facilitate business growth and expansion in industries with high competition.

 The success of Hard Rock Cafe is partly linked to the firm’s effectiveness in addressing the business needs pertaining to the 10 decisions of operations management.
 Also relevant are the productivity principles and concepts on personnel and other areas of the business organization.
-Hard Rock Cafe directly and indirectly competes against other firms, such as Hooters, Twin Peaks, and Planet Hollywood, as well as food service chains like McDonald’s, Burger King, Starbucks, and Dunkin’ Donuts.
+Hard Rock Cafe directly and indirectly competes against other firms, such as Hooters, Twin Peaks, and Planet Hollywood, as well as food-service chains, like McDonald’s, Burger King, Wendy’s, Starbucks, and Dunkin’.

 Hard Rock Cafe: 10 Decisions of Operations Management